Bansi Gir Gaushala

 Sidha Kisan Se

-is inspired by Bansi Gir Gaushala, and it's work towards the revival of Bharat's ancient Gau Sanskriti.
-SIDHA KISAN SE intends to transform the way food is bought and sold in the country by bringing farmers and consumers closer to each other
+SIDHA KISAN SE is inspired by Bansi Gir Gaushala, and it's work towards the revival of Bharat's ancient Gau Sanskriti.
+SIDHA KISAN SE intends to transform the way food is bought and sold in the country by bringing farmers and consumers closer to each other.

-Under the SIDHA KISAN SE initiative, Suryan Organic offers you an opportunity to buy genuine, pure and authentic organic commodities directly from farmers who are part of our growing network of thousands of trusted and ethically growing natural farmers
+Under the SIDHA KISAN SE initiative, Suryan Organic offers you an opportunity to buy genuine, pure and authentic natural commodities directly from farmers who are part of our growing network of thousands of trusted and ethically growing natural farmers.

 The education philosophy of ancient India was influenced by religion itself.
 The aim of education was to awaken the instinct of righteousness.
 Education was for religion, meaning, lust and salvation.
 Their gradual development was the only goal of education.
 It was the first place of religion.
 Opporting religion to gain meaning was to block the path to attain salvation.
 Moksha was the ultimate goal of life and this was also the ultimate goal of education.